edisonaugusthy/ng-storage/README.md

 #### Getting Data

-Use `getData` method to retrieve data, pass `key` as parameter

 eg:`this.StorageService.getData({key: 'key_of_data',decrypt:optional|boolean})`

+Use `getData` method to retrieve data, pass `key` of the item

 #### Remove Data

- For removing data we ca either remove by a single key or we can remove all data at once
+ For removing data, we can either remove by a single key or we can remove all data at once

  - `removeData` method is used remove single item based on key
  - `removeAll` method remove all data stored